• Skip to primary navigation

 As the senior manager of video production, I get to oversee a very talented group of writers, producers, artists, and video specialists as well as a dedicated crew that helps distribute video content to our customers.

 I hope we are making an eternal impact, helping to train disciples for Christ who are well educated and able to think critically, who can go out into this world and make an impact in their own generation for the Lord.
-For example, we recently heard about a Distance Learning student who came to faith in Christ.
+For example, we recently heard about an Online Learning student who came to faith in Christ.
 The Lord used the teaching in his Bible class and the testimony of his teacher to stir his heart.
 A report like that reminds us why we do what we do.

 Check back next week to see where everything comes together.
 We’ve created a special video tour just for you!